Sebamun/FYS3150_Projects/Project3/README.md

 ```terminal
 python3 Initial.py # Write initial values to file.
 ```
 Which produces the textfile Initial.txt.
 We also want to test the speed of our algorithms.
-This is done by goin into the folder "Runtime_test" and use the commands:
+This is done by going into the folder "Runtime_test" and use the commands:

 ```terminal
 make all